The $n$-fold reduced bar construction: Introduction

 The sequences that constitute a shuffle may be transformed according to the equations of the simplicial category.
 Let $\Phi'$ be the result of such a transformation of a sequence $\Phi$.
-The second step in the proof of correctness of the reduced bar construction shows that the equations of the $n$-fold monoidal categories suffice to consider the permutation of $\Phi$ or of $\Phi'$ with a member of another sequence to be equal.
+The second step in the proof of correctness of the reduced bar construction shows that the equations of $n$-fold monoidal categories suffice to consider the permutation of $\Phi$ or of $\Phi'$ with a member of another sequence to be equal.
 All these equations are already present in the two-fold case.

 Hence, the equations of $n$-fold monoidal categories guarantee the correctness of the reduced bar construction.
 On the other hand, these equations are also necessary if one proves the correctness through these two steps.
 Our work may be characterized as the process of defining the $n$-fold monoidal categories just from the correctness of the reduced bar construction based on a multiple monoidal structure.
-We believe there are no further possibilities to laxify the notion of an $n$-fold monoidal category preserving the reduced bar construction.
+We believe there are no further possibilities to laxify the notion of an $n$-fold monoidal category preserving the correctness of the reduced bar construction.

 With respect to the reduced bar construction, our result generalizes all the results mentioned above.
 It does not involve coherence results whose proofs in the case of $n$-fold monoidal categories are lengthy and complicated.
 The two steps of our proofs mentioned above are pretty straightforward.
-This paper, except for some basic categorial definitions, is self-contained.
+This paper, except for some basic categorial definitions and results needed for Section~9, is self-contained.